HanaShamatah/Movie-Trailer-Website/README.md

 - The website will open with your favourite movies list.

 ## Get started
 Fork this repository to create your own copy in GitHub.
-Then clone your it to work on this project locally on your computer.
+Then clone your repository to work on this project locally on your computer.

 **Note:** The codes are organized according to [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces)